Ozi-cheri/auto-sphere/README.md

 The autosphere project used the Code Institute PostgreSQL Databse which can be obtained by following the following process below.

 - Sign in to the CI LMS with your email address
-- An email will be sent to you with a new Postgres Database.Note that this postgreSQL database are available only foy CI student.
+- An email will be sent to you with a new Postgres Database.Note that this postgreSQL database are available only for CI students.

 ### Heroku Deployment